Emmanuel-Naive/MATD3/README.md

   ffmpeg: 2.7.0
   math, os, random, time: Python built-in package
 ## Scenarios illustration
-  The illustration of scenarios could be found in:https://github.com/Emmanuel-Naive/Illustration-of-scenarios-MATD3-/blob/main/Scenario_illustration.ipynb
+  The illustration of scenarios could be found in: https://github.com/Emmanuel-Naive/Illustration-of-scenarios-MATD3-/blob/main/Scenario_illustration.ipynb
   **Notice:** the initial data is given based on the XoY coordinate system
   **PS:** Explanation for scenario names
-  &emsp;xShips: The total number of ships in the given scenario &emsp;C:Crossing scenario
+  &emsp;xShips: The total number of ships in the given scenario
+  &emsp;C:Crossing scenario
   &emsp;H:Head-on scenario
   &emsp;O:Overtaking scenario
-  &emsp;Number after letters(C,H,O): The number of ships in the given scenario represented by the letter &emsp;Example: Scenario 3Ships_H3O2: (3Ships) In this scenario, there are 3 ships.
-(H3) All 3 ships are set in head-on scenarios while (O2) 2 ships are set in the overtaking scenario.
+  &emsp;Number after letters(C,H,O): The number of ships in the given scenario represented by the letter
+  &emsp;**Example**:&emsp;Scenario **3Ships_H3O2**:&emsp;(**3Ships**) In this scenario, there are 3 ships. (**H3**) All 3 ships are set in head-on scenarios while (**O2**) 2 ships are set in the overtaking scenario.
 ## Some results:
-  Videos could be found in:https://github.com/Emmanuel-Naive/MATD3/issues/2
+  Videos could be found in: https://github.com/Emmanuel-Naive/MATD3/issues/2
   Or click the url link for wataching.

   1ShipM: https://user-images.githubusercontent.com/55374976/178543309-ceeac31a-345e-4de0-ad66-9caebc4bb0ac.mp4